Raiyan78/North-South-University-CSE-EEE-499-Latex-Template/Readme.md

 # Capstone LaTeX Class

-This project contains a small LaTeX class (`capstone.cls`) that sets up the front pages for our capstone report.
+This project contains a small LaTeX class (`capstone.cls`) that sets up the front pages for our capstone report (CSE499/EEE499).
 It handles the cover, approval page, declaration, acknowledgements, abstract, and the table of contents, so the main document only needs to focus on the actual chapters.